-Although retaining a good accountant or other tax professional may prove to be invaluable in avoiding tax troubles, possessing a working knowledge of how our tax system works is also beneficial.
+Possessing a working knowledge of how our tax system works is beneficial when retaining a good accountant or other tax professional, and may prove to be invaluable in avoiding tax troubles.
 After all, even if you delegate your tax obligations to someone else, you'll still bear the ultimate responsibility for seeing that those obligations are met.

 To help you along, we cover the major federal taxes to which you may be subject.
 We'll include tips for avoiding problem areas and for saving your tax dollars.
-Even if you're not interested in doing everything yourself, you'll find the information useful for resolving a specific tax question or for identifying issues you may want to raise with your tax pro.
+You'll find the information useful for resolving a specific tax question or for identifying issues you may want to raise with your tax pro.